How to Play Texas Holdem Against Weak Opponents

 They obviously knew that the maniac raising 50% of the hands didn't have the goods all the time, but since playing only good starting hands is so deeply rooted in their minds they simply dildn't raise back with anything but absolute premium holdings.

 If they had something like A-J, K-J or Q-T - which tight poker strategy says are not re-raising hands - they just called.

-And when they call, I get the chance to hit something with my random hand.
+And when they called I had the chance to hit something with my random hand.
 I probably won't go to the flop as a favorite, but even 7-5 off can hit a monster.

 But that isn't true of course.
 You're just taking advantage of other players' weak pre-flop play.